-Managing time-off requests can be a headache to employers.
-You have to find the suitable substitutes for the position, and this can be extremely difficult on busy periods.
+Managing time-off and leave requests can be a headache for employers.
+You have to find suitable substitutes for the position, and this can be extremely difficult during busy periods.

 Make sure you always have alternatives in case someone wants to have a few days off.
 You can make rules about how far in advance time-off requests can be approved.
 This can be 1 week or 1 month depending on your business.

-No-calls and no-shows are when employees don’t show up for their shifts and without any prior warnings.
+No-call, no-shows are when employees don’t show up for their shifts and without any prior warnings.
 This can be due to unexpected accidents, which can be understandable.
-But sometimes, the cause lies on the irresponsibility of those employees themselves.
+But sometimes, the cause lies in the irresponsibility of those employees themselves.

-To avoid this problem, you can work with an employment attorney and establish a policy stating the consequences of no-calls and no-shows.
+To avoid this problem, you can work with an employment attorney and establish a policy stating the consequences of no-call, no-shows.
 Employees have to sign a waiver and be responsible for the repercussions of their actions.

 There might be busy times when you need a large number of workers to help you operate your business.
 You can hire contingent workers or prepare a standby pool for these days.

 However, there are difficult periods such as the COVID-19 pandemic, when you have to reduce the labor resource to cut down costs and keep your business running.
-In these cases, you may need to reduce and balance shifts between your employees, or consider to make some layoff decisions.
+In these cases, you may need to reduce and balance shifts between your employees, or consider making some layoff decisions.